 From 1 November 2025, all Support at Home clients will automatically contribute 10% of their quarterly budget to their provider's pooled Care Management fund, held by Services Australia.
-The funds are pooled and used at the provider's discretion to meet the needs of all their clients concerning their care management needs.
+The funds are pooled by the provider and used with discretion to meet the needs of all their clients concerning their care management needs.